dcop7/books/strategy/turn-the-ship-around-a-true-story-of-turning-followers-into-leaders.md

 ---

-# The Fifth Discipline: The Art & Practice of The Learning Organization
+# Turn the Ship Around!: A True Story of Turning Followers into Leaders
+## By L. David Marquet

-## A Comprehensive Resume by Peter M. Senge
+### Comprehensive Book Resume

 ---